Select "Use Git and optional Unix tools from the Command Prompt" and click

 bash ./Anaconda-

-and then press tab.
-The name of the file you just downloaded should appear. -
+tab.
+The name of the file you just downloaded should

 Press enter.
 You will follow the text-only prompts.
 When